Accessible Design: Curb Ramps, Ramps, and Elevators

 By the end of this course, you will be able to:

-• Define the parameters which make an elevator accessible
+- List the parameters that make an elevator accessible